 A Living Timeline of Human Civilization

-Few countries allow travelers to move through multiple capitals that shaped global history within a single trip.
+Few countries allow travelers to move through multiple capitals that shaped world history within a single trip.
 Egypt does.
 Its old capitals are not isolated ruins; they are living chapters in a long story of adaptation, continuity and influence.

 Memphis speaks of beginnings.
 Thebes speaks of power and sacred architecture.
 Alexandria speaks of knowledge and cultural exchange.
 Islamic Cairo speaks of faith, learning and living heritage.
 Together, they show how human societies evolve while preserving memory.